-- If you do not want students to take the writing portion right away, teachers should tell students to NOT click the NEXT SEGMENT button until they have been instructed to do.
+- If you do not want students to take the writing portion right away, teachers should tell students NOT to click the NEXT SEGMENT button.

 - Teachers can instruct the students to pause their test at this point and they can log back in later to complete the test.
 They should use the pause button in the upper right of their screen.

 - If teachers are using a monitored session, teachers will need to open a new session with the test in it so students can log back in.

 - If teachers are using a non-monitored assignments, students can use the same URL link or session id as before and no approval will be required when the student signs back in later.